Discontinuous shear thickening of a moderately dense inertial suspension of hydrodynamically interacting frictionless soft particles: Simulation model

+where $\langle \cdot \rangle$ expresses the average over the noise, $\zeta$ is the drag coefficient proportional to the solvent viscosity, and $T_\mathrm{env}$ is the environmental temperature.
+It is noted that the Boltzmann constant is set to be unity in this paper.
+The tensor $\overleftrightarrow{\zeta_{ij}}$ is the resistance matrix in the Stokes flow with the existence of dimples given by

-where $\eta_0$ is the viscosity of the solvent, $r_\mathrm{c}\equiv d_\mathrm{H}(1+\delta)$ is the cutoff length of the lubrication force with the hydrodynamic diameter $d_\mathrm{H}$ (which is $d_{\rm H}\le d$), and $A^{(11)}_{ij,\alpha\beta}$ is given by Refs.~\cite{SM, Note1}.
-Although smooth hard-core particles are not allowed to contact each other~\cite{HappelBrenner,Jeffrey84, Jeffrey92, KimKarrila,Ichiki13}, the LF-DEM does allow contact between rough particles, and so we introduce the roughness parameter $\delta \equiv (d-d_\mathrm{H})/d_\mathrm{H}$~\cite{Seto13,Mari15,Pradipto20}.
-This parameter equates to a simplified description of dimples located on the surface of particles.
-Previous papers have adopted $\delta=0.05$~\cite{Seto13,Mari15,Pradipto20}, but we are free to choose larger or smaller values of $\delta$.
-Similarly, the vector $\bm{\zeta}^\mathrm{Sh}_{i}$ is the contribution from the shear flow due to the lubrication force:
+where the explicit expression of the coefficient $A_{ij,\alpha\beta}^{(11)}$ is given in Refs.~\cite{FullPaper, KimKarrila}, $\eta_0(=\zeta/(3\pi d))$ is the viscosity of the solvent, and $d_\mathrm{H}\equiv d/(1+\delta)$ with the roughness parameter $\delta$~\cite{Mari15,Pradipto20} is the cutoff length of the lubrication force with the hydrodynamic diameter.
+Although smooth hard-core particles are not allowed to contact each other~\cite{HappelBrenner,Jeffrey84, Jeffrey92, KimKarrila, Ichiki13}, the LF-DEM allows contact between rough particles thanks to the roughness parameter $\delta$.
+This parameter equates to a simplified description of dimples on the surface of particles.
+We also note that $\bm{\zeta}^\mathrm{Sh}_i$ is the contribution from the shear flow due to the lubrication force given by